dvl-tum/group_loss/README.md

 # group_loss
-Official code for "The Group Loss for Deep Metric Learning" paper (ECCV 2020)
+Official PyTorch implementation for "The Group Loss for Deep Metric Learning" paper (ECCV 2020)